Understanding Users' Interaction with Login Notifications: Introduction

+Notifications about malicious logins evoke (more) negative emotions, but participants who changed their password also felt empowered by taking action to protect their account.
+Interestingly, more than 90\% of the participants expect services to send login notifications because it makes them feel protected. \end{enumerate} }{ \begin{enumerate}[wide,format=\bfseries,topsep=5pt,itemsep=5pt,labelindent=0pt,partopsep=0pt,parsep=0pt,labelwidth=0pt,label=\textbf{RQ\arabic*}, ref=\textbf{RQ\arabic*}] \item \emph{[Reaction \& Comprehension] Which actions do users take in response to receiving notifications, and is resolving the situation a priority?
+Do users understand why they received the notification and which factors may have caused receiving it?}

-We find that participants correctly understand that ``a login'' caused receiving the notification.
-However, they are unaware of or misinterpret the trigger and are thus unsure how to react appropriately.
-Unique to Study~1, participants either claim they would change the password (Legit) or report they would mistakenly ignore the notification (Malicious).
-Comparing both studies, we find a large gap between participants' intended and actual behavior regarding password changes.
+We found that participants correctly understood that ``a login'' caused receiving the notification.
+However, they are unaware of or misinterpret the trigger and are thus unsure how to react appropriately, especially in the malicious case.

-\item \emph{[Decision-Making \& Execution] Do the currently employed notifications help users distinguish malicious and legitimate logins?
+\item \emph{[Decision-Making \& Execution] Do the state of the art notifications help users distinguish malicious and legitimate logins?
 Which information helps account owners with their decision, and do current notifications appropriately guide users in resolving the situation?}

-Based on device and location, participants can correctly attribute notifications caused by their own logins, but they are confused when the notification is unexpected (Malicious) and struggle to identify the correct reaction.
+Based on device and location, participants can correctly attribute notifications caused by their own logins, but they are confused when the notification is unexpected (Malicious) and struggle to identify the correct reaction even if (as it was the case in our study) all necessary information is provided by the notification.

 \item \emph{[Perception \& Expectation] How do login notifications make users feel?
 When do they expect notifications to be sent, and how does prior experience affect their decision?}